-The current global public health crisis is unprecedented and has been termed the worst in a century.
+The Covid-19 pandemic has been termed the worst to effect Europe in a century, resulting in a marked fall in life expectancy in all but 4 EU Member States between 2019 and 2020.
 In tacking the threat posed by Covid-19, Europeans have generally relied on healthcare systems which compare well internationally in terms of quality and access.
-However, as yet incomplete data relating to 2020 suggests the pandemic has seen a rise in perceptions of unmet need for health care in some countries (Eurostat, hlth_silc_08; Eurofound, 2021d).
+Data relating to 2020 and 2021 suggests the pandemic has seen a rise in perceptions of unmet need for health care in some countries (Eurostat, hlth_silc_08; Eurofound, 2021d).
 Perception has also been persistently different between different income groups, with the lowest perception among top income earners and the highest amongst those who earn least.
-Between 2018 and 2019, the average rate in the perception of unmet need in the lowest two income groups (quartiles 1 and 2) has stagnated.

 There also continues to be variation in these perceptions across different countries.
-In the wake of the pandemic, twenty-two Member States have been categorised as facing key challenge in relation to access to health care, based on self-reported unmet needs for medical care due to cost, waiting time, or distance (Social Protection committee 2020).
+In the wake of the pandemic, ten Member States have been categorised as facing key challenge in relation to access to health care, based on self-reported unmet needs for medical care due to cost, waiting time, or distance (Social Protection committee, 2021).